Free Trial

 G. Willi-Food International logo with Retail/Wholesale background

-G. Willi-Food International Trading Up 0.6%
+G. Willi-Food International Price Performance

-The company has a 50-day simple moving average of $15.93 and a 200 day simple moving average of $16.09.
-The company has a market cap of $251.05 million, a P/E ratio of 13.02 and a beta of 0.88.
+The company's 50 day moving average price is $15.93 and its two-hundred day moving average price is $16.09.
+The stock has a market capitalization of $251.05 million, a PE ratio of 13.02 and a beta of 0.88.

 Hedge Funds Weigh In On G. Willi-Food International

-About G. Willi-Food International
+G. Willi-Food International Company Profile

 (Get Free Report)